Thanabhat/instagram-on-map/README.md

 # Instagram on Map

 ## How to run

+### Windows
-1. Download source code by clik 'Download ZIP'
+1. Download source code by click 'Download ZIP'
-2. Run web/mongoose-free-5.6.exe
+2. Run 'web/mongoose-free-5.6.exe'

+### Other OS
+1. Download source code by click 'Download ZIP'
+2. Run your local web server and open 'web/index.html' on web browser